It’s hard to find someone who doesn’t like this.—Stardew Valley item description for ice cream

 A seed of the coconut palm.
 It has many culinary uses.—Stardew Valley item description for a coconut

-This style of ice cream is perfect for folks who can’t consume traditional animal dairy, and since coconuts are available in-game it felt appropriate to use them for a dairy-free ice cream.
-It takes a little more effort and needs equipment, especially an ice cream machine, but the results are worth it.
+Perfect for folks who can’t consume traditional animal dairy, it felt appropriate to use coconuts for a dairy-free ice cream since they’re available in-game.
+This style takes a little more effort and needs equipment, especially an ice cream machine, but the results are worth it.

 Since we can’t use fat from animal products for this recipe, the basis of our ice cream comes from coconut milk and especially coconut cream.